 In support of all baby feeding methods

 These beautiful baby-feeding photographs have certainly been well received.
-On her Facebook page, Felicity wrote:
+On her Facebook page, Felicia wrote:

 I wanted to say THANK YOU so much to all of those who have shared this Art piece!
 I couldn’t have even dreamed up the response I have experienced!
 You are all so SO amazing and I appreciate all of the kind words and I am so humbled.
 Thank you again to the 3 BEAUTIFUL Mommas and their AMAZING Babies!
 My heart is so full!